bennettchidoro/til/git/changing-the-date-of-your-most-recent-commit.md

 `git commit --amend --date="2017-02-28 10:08:07"`

-Then, we can specify the actual date we want to our commit to have.
+Then, we can specify the actual date we want our commit to have.
 The format for the date and time is `YYYY-MM-DD` `hh-mm-ss`.